-Have you ever dipped your potato chips in chocolate?
-If you have, you’ll understand the allure of these dark chocolate potato chip cupcakes.
+You’ll understand the allure of these dark chocolate potato chip cupcakes if you’ve ever dipped your potato chips in chocolate.
 Dark chocolate and potato chips make some of the best “chocolate chips” you’ll ever have.
-When combined as a cupcake, you end up with cupcakes that are sweet and salty with a little crunch.
+When combined as a cupcake, you end up with cupcakes that are sweet and salty with a subtle crunch.

 As you can see from the photo, the dark chocolate potato chip cupcakes are not frosted.
 This makes it easier to take them to an outdoor event on hot summer days, and the crunchy chips are all the topping you’ll need – although, I wouldn’t blame you if you served some ice cream on the side too!
 No frosting doesn’t mean that the cupcakes can’t look adorable.

 The dark chocolate potato chip cupcakes use my go-to chocolate cupcake recipe as the base for the cake.
 Whenever I make it, it’s nice to again appreciate how stellar and straightforward that recipe is.

 I used a number of props to decorate these cupcakes and give them a summer picnic feel.
 These originally came in a subscription box along with the grass tip that I used to decorate the serving plate, but the company that produced the box no longer exists.
 I’ll share sources for these or similar products below.

 Cappel’s sells the large ants I put in the piped grass.